ethereum/ethereum-org-website/src/content/developers/docs/scaling/layer-2-rollups/index.md

 ### Zero-knowledge rollups {#zk-rollups}

-**Zero-knowledge rollups (ZK-rollups)** bundle (or "roll-up") hundreds of transfers off-chain and generate a cryptographic proof, known as a SNARK (succinct non-interactive argument of knowledge).
+**Zero-knowledge rollups (ZK-rollups)** bundle (or "roll-up") hundreds of transfers off-chain and generate a cryptographic proof.
+These proofs can come in a form of a SNARK (Succinct Non-interactive ARgument of Knowledge) or a STARK (Scalable Transparent ARgument of Knowledge).
 This is known as a validity proof and is posted on layer 1.

 The ZK-rollup smart contract maintains the state of all transfers on layer 2, and this state can only be updated with a validity proof.
 This means that ZK-rollups only need the validity proof instead of all transaction data.
 With a ZK-rollup, validating a block is quicker and cheaper because less data is included.